-Total deferred outflows of resources increased by \$83,207,431 which was due to an increase in deferred outflows on defined benefit pension plans of \$92,179,055, a decrease in deferred outflows on debt refunding of \$92,036, and a decrease in deferred outflows on Other Post-Employment Benefit (OPEB) plans of \$8,879,588.
-Deferred outflows of resources for pensions and OPEB are tied to changes in assumptions for measuring the liability, differences between expected and actual experience in a health care plan (e.g., claims) and pensions, and differences in expected and actual investment income.
+Total deferred outflows of resources decreased by \$49,251,733, which was due to a decrease in deferred outflows on defined benefit pension plans of \$43,166,861, a decrease in deferred outflows on debt refunding of \$92,035, and a decrease in deferred outflows on Other Post-Employment Benefit (OPEB) plans of \$5,992,837.
+Deferred outflows of resources for pensions and OPEB are tied to changes in assumptions for measuring the corresponding liability, differences between expected and actual experience in health care plans (e.g., claims) and pensions, and differences in expected and actual investment income.
 Changes in liability due to these events are deferred and expensed in future years.

-Total liabilities increased \$189,740,589 which was due to an increase in non-current liabilities of \$189,168,697 and an increase in current liabilities of \$571,892.
-The majority of the increase in non-current liabilities was due to an increase in the University's proportionate share of net pension liability and a decrease in net OPEB liability.
+Total liabilities decreased by \$61,612,233 due to a decrease in non-current liabilities of \$64,876,188 and an increase in current liabilities of \$3,263,955.
+Most of the decrease in non-current liabilities was due to a reduction in the University's proportionate share of net pension and net OPEB liability.
 Pension and OPEB liabilities represent the benefits that current and former employees have earned and are expected to be paid after they retire.
-The Teachers Retirement System of Georgia and Employees' Retirement System of Georgia made changes to actuarial assumptions that caused the liability to increase \$235,620,583.
-The primary changes included adjusting the long-term rate of return assumption from 7.25% to 6.90% and the difference in expected and actual earnings on investments.
-Net OPEB liability decreased \$61,420,548 based on actuarial changes.
-For the second year, the changes in pensions and OPEB had a large impact to deferred inflows of resources, deferred outflows of resources and pension expense.
-Notes payable increased with an addition of a new residence hall (The Summit) and was partially offset by the elimination of obligations related to the Public Private Venture (PPV) projects for the North, East, and West parking decks, Frey Lake Houses (administrative offices) and Chastain Pointe (office and instructional complex), as well as the typical annual payments.
+Net pension and net OPEB liability decreased by \$9,972,845 and \$45,364,094, respectively, based on actuarial changes.
+The changes in pensions and OPEB significantly impact deferred inflows of resources, deferred outflows of resources, and pension/OPEB expenses.
+Notes payable decreased with the typical annual payments.

-Total deferred inflows of resources decreased by \$79,950,716 which was due to an increase in the University's proportionate share of deferred inflow on OPEB of \$49,341,962, a decrease in deferred inflows on Public Private Partnership (PPP) arrangements of \$3,455,165, a decrease in deferred inflow on defined benefit pension plans of \$124,024,801, a decrease in deferred inflows related to leases of \$1,694,782, and a decrease in deferred inflow on debt refunding of \$117,930.
-Deferred inflows for OPEB and pensions relate to changes in assumptions, experience and investment earnings, that affect the corresponding liability and are recognized as revenue in future periods.
+Total deferred inflows of resources increased by \$16,983,263, which was due to an increase in the University's deferred inflows on the OPEB plan of \$22,494,909, a decrease in deferred inflows on Public Private Partnership (PPP) arrangements of \$3,449,175, a decrease in deferred inflows on defined benefit pension plans of \$1,604,429, a decrease in deferred inflows related to leases of \$340,113, and a decrease in deferred gain on debt refunding of \$117,929.
+Deferred inflows for OPEB and pensions relate to changes in assumptions, experience, and investment earnings that affect the corresponding liability and are recognized as revenue in future periods.

-The combination of the change in total assets and deferred outflows of resources and the change in total liabilities and deferred inflows of resources yielded an increase in net position of \$43,177,434.
-This change in net position is due to an increase in unrestricted net position, which resulted from increases in state appropriations outpacing increases in expenses and an increase in net investment in capital assets.
-Increases to net investment in capital assets resulted from a decrease in lease purchase obligations due to annual payments, capital investments made by the University, and the elimination of notes payable for the PPV projects referenced earlier.
+The combination of the change in total assets and deferred outflows of resources and the change in total liabilities and deferred inflows of resources yielded an increase in net position of \$4,620,492.
+This change in net position is due to an increase in net investment in capital assets resulting from a decrease in notes payable due to annual payments and additional capital investments in facility upgrades and equipment made by the University.
+The net investment in capital assets was offset mainly by the increase in the unrestricted (deficit) net position, leading to a relatively modest overall increase in total net position.

-Statement of Revenues, Expenses and Changes in Net Position
+Statement of Revenues, Expenses, and Changes in Net Position